these STOPS ARE LESSER-KNOWN-BY-TOURISTS AND GREAT options for your travels through Bella Firenze.

-Located right off Piazza della Signoria, it’s remarkable that this charming spot isn’t swelled with tourists.
+Located right off Piazza della Signoria, it’s remarkable that this charming spot isn’t overwhelmed by tourists.
 A coffee and tea lover’s paradise, you can lounge for hours reading newspapers or books supplied by the owners or, better yet, play one of the board games available upstairs in the quasi-family room.
 Lunch menu changes daily, and the food (pasta, sandwiches, meats, etc.) is all honest family fare.
-But the real draw here is that it is a place to truly enjoy a coffee and a chat.
-Open 8 a.m.–1 a.m.
+But the real draw here is that it is a historic place to enjoy a coffee and a chat.

 L’Enoteca Fuori Porta